-Sometimes, knowing the cultural context - particularly the time and place that a text was created - is vital for us to make much sense of the text at all.
-Using the cultural frame we can consider the ways that a text might have been received in its original context.
-Thinking about the likely audience and purpose for a text can help us better understand how the language choices work to position the intended audience.
+Sometimes, knowing the cultural context is vital for us to make much sense of the text at all.
+Using the cultural frame, we can consider the ways that a text might have been received in its original context.

 Tip: The cultural frame helps to provide context for the text and language choices you observe in the structural frame.
 It also helps with understanding the perspectives and representations that you examine in the critical frame.